ThatCompany/that_thread/README.md

 # That Thread Plugin

-This plugin makes it possible to have threaded conversations in issues and forums.
-It does this by:
+This plugin adds email-like thread capability to Redmine's issues and forums.

-- Allowing to reply to particular issue notes and forum message.
-- Providing buttons, that can be used to navigate the thread tree.
-*This has to be enabled in the plugin's settings.*
+Want to thread a reply?
+Use the new **Reply** link or choose the original message in the new **Reply to** select box.

+To easily navigate the thread tree you can use the new buttons which can be enabled via the **Navigation buttons** option.

 ![Navigation buttons](navigation.png)

-- Including the whole conversation into email notifications.
-*This has to be enabled in the plugin's settings.*
+When you receive notifications from Redmine there is no excerpt from the prior communication sent along with it.
+This can make it a little confusing at times to determine what the notification email is referring to.
+Once **Quotes in email notifications** option is enabled, the prior communication will be sent along with the current notification so it is clear what is being replied to.
+Email communication becomes far more useful when the thread is sent along and email communication in Redmine becomes much more understandable with this option.

-- For Redmine 4.0 and below: Making it possible for email clients to build threads from Redmine email notifications.
+For Redmine 4.0 and below: You can also make it possible for email clients to build threads from Redmine email notifications.
+Just enable **Fix email Message-IDs** option for this.
-*This is included into Redmine 4.1 and above.
-For Redmine 4.0 and below this has to be enabled in the plugin's settings.*
+*This is included into Redmine 4.1 and above.*

 ## Installation